mjoblin/vibin/README_DEV.md

 1. **Interact with a network music streamer**, implementing the `Streamer` interface.
    * The only current implementation is `StreamMagic` (for Cambridge Audio streamers using [StreamMagic]).
-1. **Interact with a local media server**, implementing the `MediaServer` interface.
+1. **Interact with a local media server** (optional), implementing the `MediaServer` interface.
    * The only current implementation is `Asset` (for the [Asset UPnP] server).
+1. **Interact with an amplifier** (optional), implementing the `Amplifier` interface.
+    * The only current implementation is `Hegel` (for [Hegel] amplifiers).
 1. **Retrieve information from external sources** (Wikipedia, Genius, Rate Your Music, Discogs, etc).
 1. **Persist information** such as user-defined Playlists, Favorites, lyrics, etc.
 1. Expose:
    * **A REST API**.
      * To retrieve media metadata.
-     * To perform actions on the streamer and media server.
+     * To perform actions on the streamer, media server, and amplifier.
-     * To receive UPnP events from the streamer or media server, to then forward on to the interface implementation.
+     * To receive UPnP events from the streamer, media server, or amplifier; and to then forward the events on to the target interface implementation.
    * **A WebSocket server** (to send live updates to any connected clients).
    * **The UI's static files** (see [vibinui]).
    * **A proxy for the media server** (mostly for album art).